Sammymushagasha/AllThingsCoding/README.md

 - 💞️ I’m looking to collaborate on a big Java project
 - 📫 How to reach me allthingscoding0@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to play basketball
+- ⚡ Fun fact: I have a youtube channel.
+Here is the link: http://www.youtube.com/@All-Things-Coding

 <!---
 AllThingsCoding/AllThingsCoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.